PDAL/PDAL/doc/about.rst

 1. All components of PDAL are released as open source software under an `OSI`_-approved license.
 2. PDAL allows application developers to provide proprietary extensions that act as stages in processing pipelines.
 These might be things like custom format readers, specialized exploitation algorithms, or entire processing pipelines.
-3. PDAL must be able to generically operate on point cloud data of any format -- not just `ASPRS LAS`_. `LAStools`_ can read and write formats other than LAS, but its view of formats it understands is within the context of the :ref:`dimension <dimensions>` types provided by the LAS format.
+3. PDAL can operate on point cloud data of any format -- not just `ASPRS LAS`_. `LAStools`_ can read and write formats other than LAS, but relates all data to its internal handling of LAS data, limiting it to :ref:`dimension <dimensions>` types provided by the LAS format.
 4. PDAL is coordinated by users with its declarative :ref:`JSON <pipeline>` syntax.
 LAStools is coordinated by linking lots of small, specialized command line utilities together with intricate arguments.